kixelated/web-transport/web-transport-quiche/README.md

 It's [available in the browser](https://caniuse.com/webtransport) as an alternative to HTTP and WebSockets.

 WebTransport is layered on top of HTTP/3 which itself is layered on top of QUIC.
-This library hides that detail and exposes only the QUIC API, delegating as much as possible to the underlying QUIC implementation (Quinn).
+This library hides that detail and exposes only the QUIC API, delegating as much as possible to the underlying QUIC implementation (quiche).

 QUIC provides two primary APIs: